Print a Sign-In Sheet | Spanish Version Coming Soon

 Implementation of the Emergency Action Plan

-- Train employees that are in charge of assisting with the evacuation.
+- Train employees who are in charge of assisting with the evacuation.

 - Have one fire evacuation warden for every 20 employees.

-- Train all employees on the evacuation & plan.
+- Train all employees on the evacuation and plan.

-- Train employees when the plan is initially developed or at new hire.
+- Train employees when the plan is initially developed or at the time of new hire.

 - Train employees when responsibilities change.